wisemandenny/friendly-barnacle/README.md

 The problem was that at my work, the databases already exist, so it is straightforward to connect to them, perform migrations, queries, etc. In this scenario, I needed to connect to a database server, create a database, and then run migrations and seeds.
 I was unable to connect to the DB server without having first created the database.
 Unfortunately I spent 1 hour trying to solve this issue, so when I finally gave up and decided to just hold the whole JSON file in memory, I wasn't able to flesh out the features to the quality I'd be comfortable with.
+If I had to do this test again, I would probably write a script that converts the JSON file into SQL Insert Statements, and then run a postgreSQL database server in a docker container.
+My database library could then connect to the running server, and execute the prepared Insert Statements, prefaced by `CREATE DATABASE mosaic-api; USE mosaic-api;`.
+Once this was done, I would have much more time to create the routes themselves.

 ## Scaling:
 If I planned to scale this up to serve thousands of users, I would first resolve this DB issue and actually use a SQL database.
 I would then use a SQL connection pool